Forgery

 Des Moines Forgery Lawyers

 Allegations of forgery can result in everything from jail time to steep fines to a permanent criminal record.
-Our Des Moines forgery lawyers are here to give defendants the pro-active and aggressive legal defense that their freedom and reputation may depend on.
+Our Des Moines forgery lawyers are here to give defendants the proactive and aggressive legal defense that their freedom and reputations may depend on.

-Lombardi & Miler Law Firm isn’t here to judge defendants.
-We’re here to fight for them—to explore every legal avenue possible on their behalf.
-Serving all of Central Iowa, we offer free consultations and payment plans.
-Call at (515) 206-8366 or reach out online today.
+At Lombardi & Miler Law Firm PLLC, our team isn’t here to judge defendants.
+Our attorneys are here to fight for them – to explore every legal avenue possible on their behalf.
+Serving all of central Iowa, we offer free consultations and payment plans.
+Call us at 515-513-5324 or reach out online today.

 What Is Forgery?

 The state of Iowa officially defines forgery in Section 715 of the criminal code.
-Forgery is considered to be present if a person is alleged to have done any of the following…
+Forgery is considered to be present if a person allegedly does any of the following:

-- Change the writing of someone else without their consent
+- Changes the writing of someone else without their consent

-- Accepts as valid a signature which they know to have been forged or possesses the same.
+- Accepts a signature as valid a signature when they know that it has been forged or possesses the same

 Not every incident that meets these conditions will be considered forgery.
-It’s also expected that the signature in question have real legal significance.
+It’s also expected that the signature in question has real legal significance.
 Signatures forged on checks are certainly an example of this.
-So would signatures on government documents.
+So are signatures on government documents.
 Art forgery relies on the false replication of the artist’s signature on the work.

 Forgery covers a wide range of offenses that can have disparate financial values.
-That means our Des Moines forgery attorneys will need to know the specific circumstances of each case before knowing what the potential penalty for conviction is.
-Charges will typically be either a Class D felony or an aggravated misdemeanor.
+That means that our Des Moines forgery attorneys will need to know the specific circumstances of each case before knowing what the potential penalty for conviction is.
+A charge is typically either a Class D felony or an aggravated misdemeanor.

-Class D felony convictions bring with them the potential for five years of prison time and a fine that may be higher than $10,000.
+A Class D felony conviction can bring with it up to five years of prison time and fines that could be more than $10,000.
 An aggravated misdemeanor could see a two-year jail sentence and a fine of over $8,000.

-Contact Lombardi & Miler Law Firm at (515) 206-8366 or fill out our online contact form today and arrange for a free consultation.
+Contact Lombardi & Miler Law Firm PLLC at 515-513-5324 or fill out our online contact form today and arrange for a free consultation.

-Here is just a sampling of the allegations that a District Attorney can bring forgery charges on…
+Below is just a sampling of the allegations that a district attorney can bring forgery charges on:

 - Forging a signature on check